1willcobb/Code_Quiz/README.md

 ## Challange

-I was challanged to make a code quiz
+I was challenged to make a code quiz that is a series of questions that must be completed in an alloted time.
+It was to capture High Scores entered and have a HS page.

-my tasks were as follows:

-* WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria

-* WHEN prompted for password criteria
-THEN I select which criteria to include in the password

-* WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters

-* WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters

-* WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected

-* WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria

-* WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page

 ## How it works

-There are 2 Password Generators on this page that do the same function.
+There are 10 questions and 30 seconds on the clock.

-The first utalizes prompt(), confirm() and allert() browser prompts to input the correct information needed to generate a password.

-The second utalizes check boxes and a number drop down to do the same.
+Each time the game starts the questions are jumbled and random ordered.

+Every answer wrong displays right or wrong. if wrong, 5 seconds are deducted from the time. if right, 1 point is added to the score.

+Once time is out, or all 10 questions are answered the game is over and the user is prompted to provide their initials.

+initials are tracked in localStorage for that computer and pulled after the initials are entered or after the "view high scores" button is pressed.

+A reset button was added to clear all high scores.

 ## Features

-I tried to go above and beyond the assignment by doing a second password generator.
-This generator still meets the standard asked by the class, but with further research into how check boxes work and generating the password without using prompts.
+I tried to go above and beyond the assignment by making classes for adding new questions easier.

+## Future Features

+I really wanted to add in a way to append new questions from user input with a button at the top or something.
+I could do this but I am moving on to the next project and may come back at some time.

+I also styled this simply to be closer to the mockup.
+I would have liked to style it further.

 ## What I Learned

-Really enjoyed applying JS to the main pages and it was cool making a full fledged web-app.
+Really enjoyed how complex this was and it was cool to see how to organize an actual large scale project like this.
+I wish I organized the JS a little better but it works!

 ## Demo Images